 1 red bell pepper, chopped

-To make the ratatouille, in a large hot skillet, add onions and sauté for about 5 minutes, or until they begin to brown.
+To make the ratatouille, in a large hot nonstick skillet (like a Scanpan), add onions and sauté for about 5 minutes, or until they begin to brown.
 Add a bit of water to avoid sticking to the pan.

 ** Mashed Potatoes